kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 Use `kubectl get --raw` and [`jp`](https://github.com/jmespath/jp) (the JMESPath Command Line) to test API Calls.
 {{% /alert %}}

 The corresponding API call in Kyverno is defined as below.
-It uses a variable `{{request.namespace}}` to use the namespace of the object being operated on, and then applies the same JMESPath to store the count of pods in the namespace in the context as the variable `podCount`.
+It uses a variable `{{request.namespace}}` to use the namespace of the object being operated on, and then applies the same JMESPath to store the count of `Pods` in the `Namespace` in the context as the variable `podCount`.
 This new variable can then be used in the policy rule.

 ```yaml
   rules: